seqan/seqan/manual/source/Tutorial/InputOutput/SamAndBamIO.rst

     Note that this tutorial is targeted at readers that already know about the SAM format.
     If you do not know about the SAM format yet, then this tutorial will be harder for your to understand.

-Both SAM and BAM file store multi-read alignments.
+Both SAM and BAM files store multi-read alignments.
 Storing alignments of longer sequences such as contigs from assemblies is also possible, but less common.
 Here, we will focus on multi-read alignments.